-A variety of programs will highlight the 152nd anniversary of the Battle of Wilson's Creek on August 10-11, 2013.
+A variety of programs will highlight the 154th anniversary of the Battle of Wilson's Creek on August 8-10, 2014.

-Living history programs will be presented at Tour Stop 5 depicting the various Southern troops that fought at the Battle of Wilson’s Creek.
+On Saturday and Sunday, living history programs will be presented at Tour Stop 5 depicting the various Southern troops that fought at the Battle of Wilson’s Creek.
 “Generals McCulloch and Price forged a coalition army consisting of Confederate troops from Arkansas, Texas and Louisiana, Arkansas state forces and the Missouri State Guard in order to oppose General Lyon’s Federal troops," remarked Chief Park Ranger John Sutton.
 “The purpose of these programs is to relate the soldier’s combat experience during the battle to the visitor.”

 Artillery demonstrations will take place from 11 a.m. to 3 p.m., on the hour.
 Infantry demonstrations will take place at 11:30 a.m., 1:30 and 2:30 p.m.